Chinese Red-cooked Pork Belly

 No pantry pages have been written yet for any of the ingredients in this recipe.
 Like to see one?
 Let me know in the comments below or by email.

-This classic dish illustrates the how essential Chinese ingredients can combine with the rich taste of pork belly to make a unforgettable but simple meal.
+This classic dish illustrates how essential Chinese ingredients (plus the rich taste of pork belly) can combine to make a simple, yet unforgettable meal.

 - 3 tbsp dark soy sauce